Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Liberty and its opponents have gone over the current 54-point total in six of 10 games (60%) this season.
+- Liberty and its opponents have gone over the current 54.5-point total in five of 10 games (50%) this season.

+- Army and its opponents have combined to score more than 54.5 points in four of 10 games this season.

-- This contest's total is 9.7 points above the 44.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 10.2 points greater than the 44.3 these two squads combine to surrender per game this season.

-- The Flames and their opponents have scored an average of 57.1 points per game in 2021, 3.1 more than Saturday's total.
+- Flames games this season feature an average total of 57.1 points, a number 2.6 points higher than Saturday's over/under.

-- The 49.1 PPG average total in Black Knights games this season is 4.9 points fewer than this game's over/under.
+- In 2021, games involving the Black Knights have averaged a total of 49.1 points, 5.4 fewer than this game's set over/under.

 Liberty Stats and Trends

-- The Flames have an ATS record of 3-4 in their seven games as a favorite of 3.5 points or more so far this season.
+- This season, the Flames have an ATS record of 3-4 in their seven games as a favorite of 3.5 points or more.

-- Liberty has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Liberty's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

 - When Liberty scores more than 23.5 points, it is 4-2 against the spread and 6-1 overall.

-- Liberty is 5-4 against the spread and 7-3 overall when the team amasses more than 318.1 yards.
+- When Liberty churns out over 318.1 yards, the team is 5-4 against the spread and 7-3 overall.

 - This year, the Flames have turned the ball over 18 times, five more than the Black Knights' takeaways (13).